dotlang/language/README.md

 **Notes**

 1. This keyword is used to import definitions from another module into current module's namespace.
 After importing a module, you can use it's types, call it's functions or work with the bindings that are defined in that module.
 2. You can import a module into a named namespace.
 If you do this, you can only access it's definitions by prefixing namespace name (`namespace::definition`) (Example 2)
 3. Note that elements that start with underscore are considered private and will not be available when you import their module.
 4. Any definition using `type` or `let` keywords at module-level, adds to the default namespace.
 This is what will be imported when you import the module.
 5. `/` in the beginning is shortcut for `file/`.
 Namespace path starts with protocl which determines the location for file for namespace.
 You can also use other namespace protocols like `Github` (`import git/path/to/module`).
 6. You can import multiple modules with same package using notation in Example 3.

-5. If an import path starts with `./` or `../` means the module path is relative to the current module.
+7. If an import path starts with `./` or `../` means the module path is relative to the current module.

-6. It is an error if as a result of imports, there are two exactly similar bindings (same name and type).
+8. It is an error if as a result of imports, there are two exactly similar bindings (same name and type).
 In this case, none of conflicting bindings will be available for use.

-**Example**
+**Examples**

 1. `import /core/st/Socket`
 2. Import another module under a new namespace: `import /core/st/Socket -> mod1`